jaimeejose/Documentations/ArJaiSolutions.ExtensionsLibrary.Documentation.md

     string.ToInt(int)
 Converts this string to int if unable to convert it returns the default number Or 0 (if no default provided)

+    string.Tolong()
+Converts this string to long if unable to convert it returns null

+    string.Tolong(int)
+Converts this string to long if unable to convert it returns the default number Or 0 (if no default provided)

     string.ToUTCDateTime()
 Converts the given string to UTCDatetime